ejplatform/ej-server/CONTRIBUTING.rst

 Contributing to EJ
 ==================

-Ej-server uses "master" as the main development branch and tags for stable releases.
+EJ main repository uses "master" as the main development branch and tags for stable releases.
 Generally, we want to move code to the master as soon as possible, but we need some discipline to make it work.
 The master is locked and submissions of new features are done using pull requests.